bayasdev/envycontrol/README.md

 ### Hybrid

 - Enables PRIME render offloading
-- RTD3 allows the dGPU to be dynamically turned off when it's not used
+- RTD3 allows the dGPU to be dynamically turned off when not in use
   - Available choices for the `--rtd3` flag (based on the [official documentation](http://us.download.nvidia.com/XFree86/Linux-x86_64/530.30.02/README/dynamicpowermanagement.html))
     - `0` disabled
     - `1` coarse-grained
-    - `2` fine-grained
+    - `2` fine-grained (default value if you don't provide one)
     - `3` fine-grained for Ampere and later
   - Only works in Turing and later
 - Performance on external screens might be reduced